yakasov/HardPlus/README.md

 Piglins
 - Ender Pearls are half as likely to be gained from trading, and will have half the quantity (1 - 2, previously 2 - 4)

+Skeletons
+- Increased bow attack range to 20 blocks (from 15)
+- Can always pick up loot

 Slimes
 - Small Slimes deal 0.5 damage